jtfentzke/geoscan/README.md

 # geoscan
-viewing Earth as a complete and interactive system,
+Viewing Earth as a complete and interactive system, this project is licensed under the terms of the MIT license.